Want to Meet your Dream Business Mentor?Written by Melody C

 Having dinner with the man behind Hong Kong’s most famous startup 9GAG, Ray Chan, or up-and-coming ‘Pacific Rim: Uprising’ actor Wesley Wong seems nearly impossible – that is, unless you do 10 hours of volunteer work.

-Fion and Suetyi knew they were doing the right thing with Time Auction early on.
-In the first month, they accrued 900 hours of people volunteering in Hong Kong.
+At first, both founders kept up other interests, but soon found the work untenable.
+“If you’re working at a startup, you have to give it 120 per cent, and it’s just very hard to do that at the same time for two things,” Fion explains.
+“It came to a point where I had to decide on one.
+I thought the whole thing about being in your 20’s is about learning, and that I would learn more if I could dive into Time Auction.”
+Success came fast.
+In the first month of operating, they accrued 900 hours of people volunteering in Hong Kong.
 And, much to their surprise, about 60 to 80 per cent of potential guest mentors they contacted responded.
 Within the first two weeks, seven guest mentors had agreed to donate one to two hours of their time to share their experiences with the volunteers.
 “A lot of people kept coming back to our events and a lot of people kept going out there to volunteer more, so we knew we had found a product/market fit,” Fion recalls.

 Although a fairly easy process, a lot of time and effort is put into arranging these meetups.
 As a startup charity, Time Auction is mainly run by volunteers in Hong Kong and internationally, and without monetary incentives, those volunteers need to be self-motivated.
 “We’ve had people who joined us for the wrong reasons,” says Fion.
 “You always hear at school, ‘People are the most important asset,’ and you don’t know what that means.
 But now I do.”
 Now, their team in Hong Kong consists of seven people with two full-time staff, while their chapters in Sydney, Singapore, San Francisco and Los Angeles are run by volunteers.
 “People are doing this, not because Suetyi and I are nice people, but it’s really about them showing kindness and wanting to learn from the guest mentors,” Fion says.
 “I think that’s a huge validation when you put yourself out of the equation and it’s still growing.”

 When asked how they choose mentors, Fion says they pick people who are very passionate about what they’re doing and have made a name for themselves.
 This allows them to choose people in all types of industries, from KOLs to comedians, entrepreneurs to chefs.
-“We try to diversify because we know that everyone has a different passion,” says Fion.
-“In the beginning, the majority were business people because they’re more used to sharing, whilst in the entertainment field, they’re more used to getting paid to show up.
+“We try to diversify because we know that everyone has a different passion,” she explains.
+“In the beginning, the majority were business people, because they’re more used to sharing, whilst in the entertainment field, they’re more used to getting paid to show up.
 But, I guess now, more people know what we’re trying to do so we have some guests who are donating their time in that field as well.”